conan-io/docs/reference/config_files/conan.conf.rst

 Storage
 +++++++

 The ``storage.path`` variable define the path where all the packages will be stored.
+By default it is *./data*, which is relative to the folder containing this *conan.conf* file, which by default is the *<userhome>/.conan* folder.
+It can start with "~", and that will be expanded to the current user home folder.
+If the environment var CONAN_USER_HOME is specified, the "~" will be replaced by the current Conan home (the folder pointed by the CONAN_USER_HOME environment variable).

 On Windows: